Rating transitions forecasting: a filtering approach: Application on real data

 Using multiple transitions to infer the hidden factor assumes that the later is shared by those transitions.
 This approach should bring more information to forecast the dynamics of these transitions but presents several difficulties.
 The calibration algorithm finds centroids in the parameters space which might be far from each other due to the high dimension of the parameters space.
 Consequently the predicted number of transitions may be very different from the realized one.
 Furthermore rating transition events may not be sufficiently correlated.
 Indeed certain transitions are weakly correlated and might bring noise.
 We must only consider the most correlated transitions to extract the global factor dynamics.
 Therefore we decide to only focus on adjacent downgrade transitions (the upper diagonal).
 Indeed empirical results from \cite{Reda2015} show that the upgrades are more subject to idiosyncratic shocks than downgrades.
-To remove the impact of the remaining transitions on the model, we assign them the same probability for each state of the hidden factor: we use the time-homogeneous intensity estimators to compute these probabilities (see, e.g., \cite{Reda2015}, \cite{duffie2007multi}, \cite{jarrow1997markov}, \cite{koopman2008multi}, \cite{lando2002analyzing}...).
+To remove the impact of the remaining transitions on the model, we assign them the same probability for each state of the hidden factor: we use the time-homogeneous intensity estimators to compute these probabilities (see, e.g., \cite{Reda2015}, \cite{duffie2007multi}, \cite{jarrow1997markov}, \cite{koopman2008multi}, \cite{lando2002analyzing}).
 Consequently we reduce the number of transitions to calibrate to four. \\ We achieve two experiments.
 First we consider a time step reference of 30 days.
 We calibrate on whole period of the data set to observe the behaviour of the multivariate model.
-Then, along a second experiment, we proceed to a cross validation to faithfully assess the predictive power of the model.
-For this experiment which is computationally more expensive, we choose a larger time window, with a time step of 50 days.
+Then, along a second experiment, we will proceed to a cross validation to faithfully assess the predictive power of the model.
+For this experiment which is computationally more expensive, we will choose a larger time window, with a time step of 50 days. \\ \\ For the first experiment, as in Section \ref{seq:univariate-results}, we again consider 5 states for the hidden factor, a time step of 30 days and we do not proceed to cross validation. \\ Table \ref{tab:multDiscreetbackTheta} gives the calibrated transition matrix of the hidden factor.
+Table \ref{tab:downgrade} presents the conditional downgrade probabilities for a time step of 30 days.